metno/lard/ansible/roles/recovery/README.md

 If actually doing this as a recovery, create an empty file called recovery.signal in the data directory (if actually bringing it up in recovery, but not if making new standalone DB on staging)
-Delete the file standby.signal (if bringing it back up for recovery, or if just making a standalone DB) If create recovery.signal set recovery configuration settings in postgresql.conf, need at least a restore command something like: restore_command = 'cp /mnt/server/archivedir/%f %p'
+Delete the file standby.signal (if bringing it back up for recovery, or if just making a standalone DB) If using recovery.signal set recovery configuration settings in postgresql.conf, need at least a restore command something like: restore_command = 'cp /mnt/server/archivedir/%f %p'

 #### Start postgres